Keep retirement on track with kids living at home

 What’s the effect on parents?

 While parents ultimately want the best for their kids, it can sometimes lead to personal scarifies that have lasting effects on their financial situation.
-According to Inspired Money “Aussie parents have coughed up more than $26 million to help their adult kids since COVID-19 hit our shores – and one in five is at financial risk from doing so.”
+According to Inspired Money, “Aussie parents have coughed up more than $26 million to help their adult kids since COVID-19 hit our shores – and 1 in 5 is at financial risk from doing so.”

 And South Australian parents are among the most generous in the country according to Finder, who report “South Australia has the highest proportion of parents who support their adult kids financially, with over half (54%) opening their wallet.”